This report has been produced from information taken on the snapshot date of 05th April 2019.

 - provides regular equal pay training for all managers and other staff members who are involved in pay reviews; and

 - evaluates job roles and pay grades as necessary to ensure a fair structure.

-Pacifica Group is therefore confident that its gender pay gap does not stem from paying men and women differently for the same or equivalent work.
-Rather its gender pay gap is the result of the roles in which men and women work within the organisation and the salaries that these roles attract.
+Pacifica Group’s gender pay gap does not stem from paying men and women differently for the same or equivalent work.
+The gap is the result of the roles men and women undertake and the salaries these roles attract.

 This can be seen above in the table depicting pay quartiles by gender.
 This shows Pacifica Group‘s workforce divided into four equal-sized groups based on hourly pay rates, with Band A including the lowest-paid 25% of employees (the lower quartile) and Band D covering the highest-paid 25% (the upper quartile).
 In order for there to be no gender pay gap, there would need to be an equal ratio of men to women in each Band.
-However, within Pacifica Group, 36% of the employees in Band A are women and 64% men.
-The percentage of male employees increases throughout the remaining Bands, from 68.2% in Band B to 81.2% in B and 91.8% in band D.
+However, within Pacifica Group, 47.5% of the employees in Band A are women and 52.5% men.
+The percentage of male employees increases throughout the remaining Bands, from 52.5% in Band B to 92.4% in Band C and 93.3% in band D.